 - Learn to surf your foil

-Once you are ready to start paddling in, find small, mushy waves, far away from other surfers, with plenty of depth so you don’t run aground with your foil.
-Steeper, faster, breaking waves you would normally surf with a shortboard is NOT what you want to go for when you’re learning to foil.
+Once you’re ready to start paddling in, try to find small mushy waves that are far away from other surfers, with plenty of depth so you don’t run your foil into the ground.
+Steeper, faster, breaking waves that you would normally surf with a shortboard is NOT what you want to paddle into when you’re learning to foil.

 If you have the proper setup (a high-lift foil like the Slingshot FSurf package and a high-volume board with an early-takeoff tail, like the Skywalker), you’ll be able to catch easy inside waves that have already broken- the kind of waves someone might learn to longboard on for the very first time.
 Once you’re on your feet, you’ll have enough speed to engage the foil, get in front of the white water and ride it all the way to the shallows.